Desiree Linden Wins Boston Marathon — The First U.S. Woman To Win Since 1985

 Linden, a 34-year-old who lives in Michigan, wowed commentators when she waited for Shalane Flanagan while her teammate made a quick toilet break 45 minutes into the race.

 In the 2011 Boston Marathon, Linden came in second, just two seconds behind winner Caroline Kilel.
 She ran it in a personal best 2:22:38.
-Linden is also a two-time Olympian — she came in seventh at the 2016 Rio Games, and had to drop out a few miles into the marathon at the 2012 London Games due to a stress fracture.
+Linden is also a two-time Olympian — she came in seventh at the 2016 Rio Games but had to drop out a few miles into the marathon at the 2012 London Games because of a stress fracture.

 Desi Linden just told NBCSN that she stopped for Flanagan's porta potty break she assumed that she (Linden) was going to drop out soon, anyway, so why not help Flanagan.
 Amazing.— Tim Layden (@SITimLayden) April 16, 2018

 This year's men's race was won by Japan's Yuki Kawauchi, with a time of 2:15:58.
-He's Japan's first Boston Marathon winner since 1987.
+He is Japan's first Boston Marathon winner since 1987.
 Boston was Kawauchi's fourth marathon — and fourth win — this year, The New York Times reports.

 "For me, these are the best conditions possible," he told the AP.